Caregiving for Advanced Parkinson’s Disease: Your Guide | MyParkinsonsTeam

 The Parkinson’s Foundation acknowledges that caregivers need to also take care of themselves.
 Parkinson’s disease caregivers can contact the Parkinson’s Foundation Helpline to find information about local support groups and resources by calling 800-473-4636.

-Caregivers can also build a self-care plan.
+Caregivers can build a self-care plan.
 Having a plan can help you set aside time to take care of yourself.
 Remember to include:

 • Physical self-care — Getting enough movement and rest